microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Get-MgApplicationSynchronizationAccessToken.md

 		}
 	)
 }
-Get-MgApplicationSynchronizationAccessToken -ApplicationId $applicationId -BodyParameter $params
+Get-MgBetaApplicationSynchronizationAccessToken -ApplicationId $applicationId -BodyParameter $params
 ```
-This example shows how to use the Get-MgApplicationSynchronizationAccessToken Cmdlet.
+This example shows how to use the Get-MgBetaApplicationSynchronizationAccessToken Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).